Carl Anthony, Global

 By the end of the decade, his interest ventured into broadcast media and landed his first job as an overnight radio deejay in upstate New York.
 However, a year and a half later he was back in DC working for Mayor Marion Barry in the city’s Department of Housing and Urban Development.
 For the next eight years he held a variety of positions – Weatherization Specialist, Contract Compliance Officer, Summer Youth Program Manager and Public Housing Renovation Budget Analyst.

-Desiring a change of venue from public service, a parental call was the catalyst that beckoned him to Atlanta, Georgia that thrust him into the role of caregiver.
-This proved to be a fortuitous move as he was soon back on the air as one of several overnight hosts on the #1 jazz station, WCLK 91.9FM.
+A change of venue from public service with a parental call for help beckoned him to Atlanta, Georgia and thrust him into the role of caregiver.
+This proved to be fortuitous as he was soon back on the air as one of several overnight hosts on the #1 jazz station, WCLK 91.9FM.
 Within a year he became the nighttime jazz voice as host of “Serenade To The City”, serving the Atlanta metropolis and the world wide web community.

-During his nearly quarter of a century tenure beginning in 1989, his most notable achievements were creating and voicing the weekly jazz calendar, “Atlanta’s Live Jazz” from 2005 to 2012; and volunteer emcee for the Atlanta Youth Jazz Band Competition from 2003 to 2013; producing two successful fundraisers benefiting the station; and hosting concerts on every major venue and club stage in metropolitan Atlanta.
-He would hold the position of Interim Music Director, as well as Associate Producer of the now defunct nationally syndicated news magazine program, PowerPoint.
+During his nearly quarter of a century tenure beginning in 1989, his most notable achievements were creating and voicing the weekly jazz calendar, “Atlanta’s Live Jazz” from 2005 to 2012; and volunteer emcee for the Atlanta Youth Jazz Band Competition from 2003 to 2013; and produced two successful station fundraisers. and hosting concerts on every major venue and club stage in metropolitan Atlanta.
+He has held several position at the station as Music Director, Associate Producer of the nationally syndicated news magazine program, PowerPoint.
 Two of the shows he produced, Sex & The Disabled and Aids & The African American Woman, garnered 1st Place awards from the Medical Association of Atlanta.
-He has interviewed countless musicians, actors and authors and has been invited to be both panelist and moderator of numerous panel discussions.

 Sidelined by the Covid~19 pandemic, he collaborated with the Hammonds House Museum in Atlanta and created the talk series, Conversations About Jazz & Other Distractions.
 It is a digital conversation that has produced 27 conversations with musicians, composers, bandleaders, historians, educators, managers, producers, ethnomusicologists, fashion designers, artists and authors that allowed homebound audiences to remain engaged.